Mississippi Today

 Columbus, Georgia, has agreed to spend $50 million to renovate a century-old ballpark.
 Ironically, when the Houston Astros moved their Class AA franchise to Jackson in 1991, it moved away from the very same Columbus stadium, Golden Park, because of a lack of attendance there.

-Some terrific ballplayers, future Baseball Hall of Famers, have come through Trustmark Park.
+Some terrific ballplayers, including future Baseball Hall of Famers, have come through Trustmark Park.
 Several have made the leap from the Mississippi Braves to Atlanta, skipping Class AAA all together.

 Freddie Freeman, for sure, will have a plaque in Cooperstown.
 Reigning National League MVP Ronald Acuna, barring injury, is headed in that direction, too.
-Craig Kimbrel, who has saved 417 Major League Baseball games as a closer, was virtually un-hittable as a fresh-, 20-year-old flame thrower here.
+Craig Kimbrel, who has saved 417 Major League Baseball games as a closer, was virtually un-hittable as a fresh-faced, 20-year-old flame thrower here.

-Indeed, future Major League who played in Pearl are almost too many to name, but here are a few: Brian McCann, Martin Prado, Jeff Francoeur, Yunel Escobar, Charlie Morton, Jason Heyward, Dansby Swanson, Ozzie Albies, Austin Riley, A.J.
+Indeed, future Major League stars who played in Pearl are almost too many to name, but here are a few: Brian McCann, Martin Prado, Jeff Francoeur, Yunel Escobar, Charlie Morton, Jason Heyward, Dansby Swanson, Ozzie Albies, Austin Riley, A.J.
 Minter, Spencer Strider, Max Fried and Michael Harris.

 In all, 169 former Mississippi Braves have advanced to the Major Leagues.
 That’s an average of more than eight per season — and that’s a lot.

 Brian Snitker, manager of the 2021 World Champion Atlanta Braves, was the first Mississippi Braves manager in 2005.
-Five of Snitker's World champion everyday starters were former Mississippi Braves.
+Five of Snitker’s World Series champion everyday starters were former Mississippi Braves.
 All five starting pitchers were former M-Braves, and much of the bullpen staff had come through here as well.

 We have seen some phenomenal talent come through here.
 Unfortunately, too few people watched them while they were here.

-Speaking at a press conference Wednesday afternoon, Pearl Jake Windham said the city, Rankin County and had done all they could to keep the Braves at Trustmark Park.
+Speaking at a press conference Wednesday afternoon, Pearl Mayor Jake Windham said the city, Rankin County and state officials had done all they could to keep the Braves at Trustmark Park.
 “We are sad to see them go,” he said.
 Windham also said every effort will be made to bring another minor league franchise to fill the void.

 On a positive note: Trustmark Park, has been well maintained.
 It looks virtually brand new and is a really nice minor league ballpark.
 The negative: If an Atlanta Braves minor league franchise didn’t draw well enough here, who would?